xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures26.md

 ### Speed up AQL queries containing big `IN` lists for index lookups

-`IN` lists used for index lookups had performance issues in previous versions of ArangoDB.
+`IN` lists used for index lookups had performance issues in previous versions of AvocadoDB.
 These issues have been addressed in 2.6 so using bigger `IN` lists for filtering is much faster.